March 20, 2018 / Esther Choy

 Today, March 20, is World Storytelling Day!
-To celebrate, we’re sharing our team’s favorite storytellers—the people whose masterful storytelling enriches our lives and workplaces.
+To celebrate, each member of our team shares their favorite storyteller: the person whose masterful storytelling enriches our lives and workplaces.

 Esther Choy, President & Chief Story Facilitator